DOC-REF: FRC-2026-04-28Rev 04 / 2026

 Readiness Assessment

-A structured review, often modeled on the 3PAO assessment process, to evaluate your readiness for formal assessment.
+A structured review, often modeled on the 3PAO assessment process.
 Identifies risks before you engage a 3PAO.

 SSP Development

 Writing the System Security Plan, which documents how every control is implemented.
-This is the most labor-intensive documentation artifact.
+The most labor-intensive documentation artifact.

 Policy Development